scperkins/EJEHardenberg.github.io/public/tech-blog/how-custom-type-form-binders-for-playframework.md

 and [DateTime].

 There are [Mapping]s, and then there are [Format]s.
-They perform similar methods within play, and in fact [Formatters] have a self-type of Mapping.
+They perform similar methods within play: binding values to forms and form fields.
 So what's the difference between the two?
-From what I can tell, a Formatter is what's looked for when one calls `of[T]` when setting the type of a form element.
+A Formatter is what's looked for when one calls `of[T]` when setting the type of a form element.
 Like so:

 	import java.util.UUID